npfrazier/JuliaHOPSPACK/README.md

 # JuliaHOPSPACK
 Work in progress to integrate a Julia standalone executable into HOPSPACK

+PROOF OF CONCEPT

 Everything you need to run Flavio's HOPSPACK example from class is located in the relevant folder.
 The example minimizes the function

 > f(x) = sin(x/(  1+ sqrt( x*x^(1/3) ) ))

-for x scalar
+for x scalar.
 The global minimum is at -1.
-The included solution file is "hops_pointout.txt".

-To run HOPSPACK use your command line to go to the relevant directory and type
+To run HOPSPACK use your command line to go to the directory with the content from Flavio_Example and type
 > HOPSPACK_main_serial hops_config.txt
+The solution should output to "hops_pointout.txt".

 QUESTIONS: